 The ICA discipline procedures are established to help create an environment that is conducive for learning and leading a Christ-like life.
 Each teacher may have their individual classroom rules that will be communicated to the students and parents at the beginning of each year.
 Students who disobey classroom and school rules may lose privileges and receive consequences.
-If behavior becomes repetitive or severe, the student will be sent to the administrator.
+If behavior becomes repetitive or severe, the student may be sent to speak with an administrator.
 These school-wide guidelines will be enforced consistently.
 The administration reserves the right to take necessary disciplinary action to ensure student safety.
-The following is a list of interventions that teachers will employ in the discipline process: verbal warning, teacher proximity, conference with student, time out, parent contact by phone, daily detention, Saturday school, after school detention, conference with parent, referral to administrator.
-Other consequences may include having a parent accompany a student to classes on a prearranged day, asking a parent to come in immediately to deal with a student, or to allow parents to use corporal punishment as necessary.
+The following is a list of interventions that teachers will employ in the discipline process: verbal warning, teacher proximity, conference with student, time out, parent contact by phone, daily detention, conference with parent, referral to administration.
+Other consequences may include having a parent accompany a student to classes on a pre-arranged day, asking a parent to come in immediately to intervene with their child, or to allow parents to use corporal punishment in a private office as necessary.